 What you will learn

-- To introduce defence analysis and operational analysis
+- To introduce defence analysis and operational research.

-- To detail the use of operational analysis in decision making, how it is used and by whom
+- To detail the use of operational research in decision making, how it is used and by whom.

 - To introduce the methods and tools which are used in defence analysis.